Cystic Fibrosis

 Cystic fibrosis (CF) is a systemic disease of the exocrine glands characterized by a progressive obstructive lung disease (bronchiectasis), exocrine pancreatic insufficiency, and gastrointestinal secretory defects.
 The sweat glands, vas deferens, and other organs are also affected to varying degrees.

 CF is caused by mutations in a single gene on chromosome 7 that encodes the cystic fibrosis transmembrane conductance regulator (CFTR) protein, which controls the concentration of sodium and chloride across certain epithelial cell membranes.
-More than 1,000 mutations of this gene have been identified; the most common is the ΔF508 mutation.
+More than 2,000 mutations of this gene have been identified; the most common is the ΔF508 mutation.[2]

 The disruption of proper CFTR function causes excessive sodium and chloride resorption.
 Water, in turn, follows the abnormal movement of sodium and chloride into the epithelial cell layer.
 This dehydrates airway surfaces, produces thick mucus, and impedes mucociliary transport.
 Thickened secretions in the airways lead to obstruction and subsequent colonization with pathologic bacteria.
 The same process in the pancreas leads to severely impaired secretory function and duct obstruction resulting in decreased digestive enzyme delivery to the digestive tract.
-Severe mutations that cause complete duct obstruction can lead to autolysis of islet cells causing impaired endocrine function as well.
+Severe mutations that cause complete duct obstruction can lead to autolysis of islet cells causing impaired endocrine function, as well.

 Risk Factors

 Race.
-The prevalence of CF is approximately 1 in 3,200 for whites, 1 in 15,000 for Blacks, 1 in 10,500 for Native Americans, 1 in 30,000 for Asian Americans, and 1 in 10,000 for Hispanics.
+The prevalence of CF is approximately 1 in 2,500 to 3,500 for Whites, 1 in 17,000 for African Americans, 1 in 10,500 for Native Americans, 1 in 31,000 for Asian Americans, and 1 in 9,000 for Hispanics.[3]

 Diagnosis